NBA Rumors: Kevin Durant Wanted To Return To The OKC Thunder But Doesn’t Trust Them Now

 Man fans have called him a cupcake since his unexpected departure a few years back, and Kevin Durant recently took the opportunity to trash the Oklahoma City Thunder once again.
 New NBA rumors suggested that Durant eventually wanted to return to the organization in some capacity, but he recently explained that he doesn’t trust the team anymore.

 The bad blood between Durant and Oklahoma City is not going away anytime soon.
 Between extreme fan boos complete with (almost) all the cupcakes in the city and KD’s burner Twitter accounts and accidental tweets from his real Twitter account, things are pretty tricky.
 The city and the organization feel somewhat justified in the behavior, considering how everything went down on July 4, 2016.
 After a season where the Golden State Warriors came back to beat OKC, who were up 3-1 in the Western Conference Finals, Durant shocked the team, the city, and the world by signing with a team most believed should be his nemesis.
-Not only did he leave OKC, but also Durant left them with nothing to show having had him as a player.
+Not only did he leave OKC, but Durant also left them with nothing to show having had him as a player.
 Leaving to go to the team that beat out the Thunder made Durant the villain of OKC and the NBA, and he struggled with that role.
 It might not have helped that Durant never really fit in with the Warriors, either.

 According to a CBS Sports report, Durant is not pleased with how the city and the team treated him after his stunning decision to leave the franchise.